One of the world’s first online Master’s in Machine Learning from a world-leading institution.

 This is a rigorous programme: applicants are expected to have a quantitative undergraduate degree in a subject like computer science, math, statistics, economics, or physics.

-The title of this degree program and the credential awarded for its successful completion is subject to final approval by Imperial College London.
-Sign up to receive updates on this exciting new program.
+The title of this degree programme and the credential awarded for its successful completion is subject to final approval by Imperial College London.
+Sign up to receive updates on this exciting new programme.

 The degree experience is...